tostasqb/qb-docs/docs/frontend/chapter-03.md

 ### PART II

-As the mkdocs exercise is as simple it can be, i got another one for you.
+As the mkdocs exercise is as simple it can be, I got another one for you.
-Redo your single page website based on the template below with Jekyll.
+Redo your single page website based on the template from Part I with Jekyll.
 It is important that you think about content and how to organize it easily, and how it will scale depending on the final user or content manager.

-![Exercise-3][exercise-3]

-[exercise-3]: /img/exercise-1.png "Exercise 3"